cfug/dio/plugins/native_dio_adapter/README.md

 # Motivation

-Using the native platform implementation, rather than the socket-based [`dart:io` HttpClient](https://api.dart.dev/stable/dart-io/HttpClient-class.html) implemententation, has several advantages:
+Using the native platform implementation, rather than the socket-based [`dart:io` HttpClient](https://api.dart.dev/stable/dart-io/HttpClient-class.html) implementation, has several advantages:

 - It automatically supports platform features such VPNs and HTTP proxies.
 - It supports many more configuration options such as only allowing access through WiFi and blocking cookies.